Arthie/xwind/README.md

 # tailwindcssinjs

-This is a mono repo containing packages to integrate tailwind with css-in-js.
+This is a mono repo containing packages that make integrating tailwind with css-in-js libraries easier.

 Currently we have one package ready to be used in tailwind projects `@tailwindcssinjs/macro`.
 The other packages are for developing tailwind tools or adding editor tooling support.